btrantruong/osome-csdl-ranking-challenge/README.md

 1. Set up the environment:
 - Make sure you have conda or [miniconda](https://waylonwalker.com/install-miniconda/) installed on your machine.
-- Change to `osome-server` directory
+- Change to `osome-csdl-ranking-challenge` directory
 - Run the command `make` in the terminal — this will create a conda environment and install necessary libraries used by the ranker

 2. Set up ranker: